piom8813/RecordSweeper/individual-sites.md

 4. If you have access to a fax machine, you should also fax it to (617) 507-0410.

+## FamilySearch.com

+*Rating:* Medium

+FamilySearch.com uses the Jesus Christ Church of Latter Day Saint's databases, so you should only show up if you are either a member or have given your information to them at some point in your life.
+LDS.com (as well as other associted sites, like FamilySearch.com) requires you create an account in order to delete information from each individual site.
+You have to go to your profile preferences and modify the setting so none of your information is allowed to be made public.

 ## FamilyTreeNow.com

 *Rating:* Medium

 Use [this link to opt-out](http://www.familytreenow.com/optout) of FamilyTreeNow.com.
 There are several steps you have to follow, all of which are outlined in the link.

+## Fold3.com

+*Rating:* Medium

+Fold3.com requires you create an account in order to delete information from their site.
+By going to the "Account Details" section of your profile, you'll be able to request partial or complete removal of your records from their website.

 ## FreePhoneTracer.com

 *Rating:* Easy

 FreePhoneTracer.com uses PeopleSmart's database.
 Use [this link to opt-out](https://www.peoplesmart.com/optout-go) of PeopleSmart.com, which will opt you out of FreePhoneTracer.com.

+## InstantCheckmate.com

+*Rating:* Easy

+You can either use [this link to opt-out](https://www.instantcheckmate.com/optout/) or you can mail a request to the following address:

+Instant Checkmate
+Attn: Opt Out
+3111 Camino Del Rio N Suite 400
+San Diego, CA 92108

+Regardless of which option you choose (we recommend mailing your request by a method that you can track and confirm the date and time your request was received by InstantCheckmate.com), you should provide the *exact* information they have on their website.
+If you mail your opt-out request, consider not only printing out the page you want removed, but making sure the exact URL is included on the request.

 ## LookUp.com